Kakushintō

 The Kakushintō (革新党, "Reformist Party") was a political party in Japan.

 History

 The party was established on 3 June 1927 by a group of National Diet members from the Shinsei Club, all of whom had previously been members of the Kakushin Club.
-It nominated 15 candidates for the 1928 general elections, winning three seats.
+Ozaki Yukio and Seki Naohiko were elected as leaders of the party, assuming the title "Advisor" (顧問).
+Ozaki, however, soon resigned from the party.
+The party nominated 15 candidates for the 1928 general elections, winning three seats.
 In April one of its members, Ichirō Kiyose, left the party after being appointed Deputy Speaker of the House of Representatives.
 It won three seats again in the 1930 elections, but was reduced to two seats in the February 1932 elections.
 It was subsequently dissolved on 25 July that year.